How to Help a Child with ADHD Succeed in School

 What Can You Do to Help Your Child Succeed in the Classroom

 ADHD often makes school challenging.
 Here’s how you can help your child succeed in the classroom.

 Know Your Child’s Rights

 One of the best ways to support your child in school is to be aware of your rights.
-The Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 require schools to make needed accommodations for students with disabilities, including ADHD.
-Your state may also have similar laws.
+The Individual with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 require schools to make needed accommodations for students with disabilities, including ADHD.
+Your state may have similar laws.